Nitaicandra/4DVisualizationTest/README.md

 Here is a visualization of how this projection would appear
 ![ezgif com-gif-maker-2](https://user-images.githubusercontent.com/89361982/139004896-db6e215a-4a9e-4301-8295-21a8de6d9f57.gif)
-currently im in the process of formalizing this method of projection mathematically. in order to achieve the effect of scaling the coordinates based on the displacement of local camera coordinates you must first define a orthonormal coordinate frame for the camera. however unlike in 3d you cannot use a cross product to find a perpendicualr vector from the camera  so instead you have to use the gram-schmidt process. this is the step im currently on.
+currently im in the process of formalizing this method of projection mathematically.